 The case for another Wallaby win.

-Sure there’s technically a game to play this weekend, but a rugby ‘gimme’, is still a rugby ‘gimme’.
-Besides, as Japanese scientists always say: ‘righten up, it is ownry Whales, it doesn’t rearry matter’.
+Sure there’s technically a game to play this weekend, but a rugby ‘gimme’ is still a rugby ‘gimme’.
+Besides, as Japanese scientists always say, ‘righten up, it is ownry Whales, it doesn’t rearry matter’.

-The all conquering, 100% win rate, 2024 northern tour Wallabies head to the principality this week for what’s been dubbed by some on here as the ‘Warren Gatland Testimonial Farewell Match’, or also known as, the test against Wales.
+The all conquering, 100% win rate, 2024 northern tour Wallabies head to the principality this week for what’s been dubbed by some on here as the Warren Gatland Testimonial Farewell Match, or also known as the test against Wales.

 I need a cigarette.

 The Wallabies looked fit, fast and functioning and a far cry from the fumble fingers of the Rugby Championship.
-The short pass interplay amongst our outstanding forwards finally stuck.
+The short pass interplay among our outstanding forwards finally stuck.
 Our fairies finally kept depth and held width to take advantage of the hard yards won up the guts by those in small numbers.
 The kicks had purpose.
 The kick chases had vigour and urgency.
 The bench had impetus and grunt.
-7A’s remembered he could scrum.
+7As remembered he could scrum.
 Slip shoved it sideways up perennial Oz scrum nemesis Cole.
 Lukhan knocked out a Poms tooth by not even looking at him, that’s the kinda day out the Wallabies had.
 It was riveting.
 It was salacious.
 It was spell binding.
 It was bee-oo-tee-full.

 Fearless Prediction: Australia by 17 and Wazza G checking the position vacant ads Monday.